izmalkovv/carbook/privacy.md

 All payments are processed exclusively through Apple's App Store In-App Purchase system.
 We do not collect, store, or process any payment card or billing information directly.

-**Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, like your Facebook, X, or other social media account.
-If you choose to register in this way, we will collect certain profile information about you from the social media provider, as described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.
+**Social Sign-In Data.** We provide the option to register with us using your Google or Apple account.
+If you choose to register in this way, we will collect certain profile information (name, email, and profile picture where available), as described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.

 **Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

-- *Mobile Device Access.* We may request access or permission to certain features from your mobile device, including your mobile device's camera, reminders, and other features.
+- *Mobile Device Access.* We may request access or permission to your mobile device's camera (to attach photos of service receipts to records) and to send you push notifications.
+You can change these permissions in your device's settings at any time.
 If you wish to change our access or permissions, you may do so in your device's settings.
 - *Mobile Device Data.* We automatically collect device information (such as your mobile device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, browser type and version, hardware model Internet service provider and/or mobile carrier, and Internet Protocol (IP) address (or proxy server).
 If you are using our application(s), we may also collect information about the phone network associated with your mobile device, your mobile device's operating system or platform, the type of mobile device you use, your mobile device's unique device ID, and information about the features of our application(s) you accessed.
 - *Push Notifications.* We may request to send you push notifications regarding your account or certain features of the application(s).
 If you wish to opt out from receiving these types of communications, you may turn them off in your device's settings.